 For alert level descriptions, see the UNW COVID-19 Resurgence Plan.

-Current Alert Level: Orange
+Current Alert Level: Green

 The current resurgence alert level takes into consideration both external (surrounding community) and internal (UNW community) metrics.
 These metrics are continuously monitored to guide Northwestern’s response in an appropriate and timely manner.